 Governance in the NWT continues to evolve as territorial, regional, and local governments take on new responsibilities.
-What has not changed, is the significant and ongoing role that respect and recognition play in northern governance.
-With the Lands and Resources Devolution Agreement having been completed by the previous government, now is the time to evolve towards greater land use sustainability, through effective and coordinated land, resource, and water management systems.
-To be successful, we need strong relations between our government and our partner Aboriginal and community governments.
+What has not changed is the significant and ongoing role that respect and recognition play in northern governance.
+With the Northwest Territories Lands and Resources Devolution Agreement having been completed by the previous government, now is the time to evolve towards greater land use sustainability through effective and coordinated land, resource, and water management systems.
+To be successful, we need to build and maintain strong relations with our government and our partner Aboriginal and community governments.

 We believe that better governance starts with the GNWT being a better government.
-Consensus government will constantly evolve, and to support that evolution this government will ensure that the public is better informed about the decision making process and that all people have an opportunity to take part in our system.
-With the appointment of a Minister responsible for Public Engagement & Transparency, we are prepared to move towards stronger policy for open government by enhancing our communications, service delivery, and ways of doing business.
-From there, we intend to lead the country in building progressive relationships with Aboriginal governments, recognizing that having these relationships not only benefit Aboriginal governments, it makes all governments stronger.
+Consensus government will constantly evolve, and to support that evolution this government will continue to work to ensure that the public is better informed about the decision-making process and that all people have an opportunity to take part in our system.
+With the appointment of a Minister responsible for Public Engagement and Transparency, we are moving towards stronger policy for open government by enhancing our communications, service delivery, and ways of doing business.
+From here, we intend to lead the country in building progressive relationships with Aboriginal governments, recognizing that having these relationships not only benefit Aboriginal governments, but also make all governments stronger.
 Moreover, resolving outstanding land, resource, and self-government agreements provides increased certainty to promote economic development.
-Community governments are playing stronger roles in NWT governance, but still require investment, training, and capacity building to ensure that their infrastructure, decision making systems, and planning processes reflect the needs of the people who live there.
+Community governments are playing stronger roles in NWT governance, but still require investment, training, and capacity building to ensure that their infrastructure, decision-making systems, and planning processes reflect the needs of the people who live there.
 Finally, government has a role in addressing the long-standing underrepresentation of women in territorial elected office, but promotion and facilitation by government must be matched by other societal groups supporting more women in leadership roles.

-Our plan begins with being a modern open government, by working with our partner Aboriginal and community governments to complete agreements and build capacity, and by supporting efforts to see increased participation and success for women in politics.
+We will continue to implement initiatives toward modern open and accountable governance, by working with our partner Aboriginal and community governments to complete agreements and build capacity, and by supporting efforts to see increased participation and success for women in politics.
 This is how:

-- 1. Collaborating and fostering government-to-government relationships with Aboriginal governments. - Consistent with the policy of Respect, Recognition & Responsibility, we will invite any regional or community Aboriginal governments that are not yet a party to one, to strengthen their intergovernmental relations with the GNWT through the negotiation of an intergovernmental memorandum-of-understanding. - We will consult with Aboriginal governments to complete the next phase of regulation making under the Wildlife Act. - We will work in partnership with Aboriginal governments to explore the design and launch of a training program for First Nations governments with municipal-like responsibilities in order to help improve the governance and management capacity of those governments.
+- 1. Collaborating and fostering government-to-government relationships with Aboriginal governments. - Consistent with the policy of Respect, Recognition & Responsibility, we will invite any regional or community Aboriginal governments that are not yet a party to one, to strengthen their intergovernmental relations with the GNWT through the negotiation of an intergovernmental memorandum-of-understanding. - We will consult with Aboriginal governments to complete the next phase of regulation-making under the Wildlife Act. - We will work in partnership with Aboriginal governments to explore the design and launch of a training program for First Nations governments with municipal-like responsibilities in order to help improve the governance and management capacity of those governments.